-The local improver (23) extends module map links by either adding a single node to a module or by merging two module map links.
+The 'local improver' (24) extends module map links by either adding a single node to a module or by merging two module map links.
 One drawback of this approach is that it cannot create new modules that are not represented in the initial solution.
 Another disadvantage is that it cannot merge a module whose two parts are linked to different modules that are unlinked.
-See Supplementary Figure 2 for examples.
-Below we introduce the global improver, which can often overcome both problems.
+See Supplementary Figure S2 for examples.
+Later in the text we introduce the global improver, which can often overcome both problems.

-Our global improver is based on the procedure in (17).
-Let $M=\{M_1,..., M_n\}$ be a collection of disjoint node sets (e.g., a set can be a single gene or not linked to any other set).
-Given sets (U,V), $U,V \in M$, and $x \in U$, the significance of the linkage of x with V is calculated using Wilcoxon rank-sum test by comparing the edge weights W_G between x and V to the edge weights between x and all nodes not in V. Such p-values are calculated for all nodes in U and V, and they are combined using Stoufer's method (27).
-If the final p-value p(U,V) is at most α then U and V are connected by a link in the map.
-Let L={ (U1,V1), ..., (U_p,V_p)} be the resulting set of links.
+Our 'global improver' is based on the procedure in (17).
+Let $M = \{M_1, \ldots, M_n\}$ be a collection of disjoint node sets (e.g. a set can be a single gene or not linked to any other set).
+Given sets (U,V), U, V \in M and $x \in U$, the significance of the linkage of x with V is calculated using Wilcoxon rank-sum test by comparing the edge weights W_G between x and V to the edge weights between x and all nodes not in V. Such P-values are calculated for all nodes in U and V, and they are combined using Stoufer's method (28).
+If the final P-value p(U,V) is at most α then U and V are connected by a 'link' in the map.
+Let $L = \{(U_1, V_1), \ldots, (U_p, V_p)\}$ be the resulting set of links.

-The global score of the solution is the sum W_H of edge weights within each M_i plus the sum of W_G edge weights between the linked node sets:
+The 'global score' of the solution is the sum W_H of edge weights within each M_i plus the sum of W_G edge weights between the linked node sets: